CUMMINS INC. DEFERRED COMPENSATION PLAN

 Section 2.01 Definitions.
 When the first letter of a word or the words in a phrase are capitalized herein, the word or phrase shall have the meaning specified below:

-(c) "Affirmation of Domestic Partnership" means a form or other means designated for use in affirming the relationship between a Participant and his Domestic Partner.
+(d) "Affirmation of Domestic Partnership" means an Applicable Form for affirming the relationship between a Participant and his Domestic Partner.

-(e) "Beneficiary" means the person or persons entitled to receive a Participant's remaining Plan Year Balances, if any, after his death.
+(g) "Beneficiary" means the person or persons entitled to receive a Participant's remaining Accounts, if any, after his death.
 A Participant's Beneficiary shall be determined as provided in Section 6.07.

-(g) "Benefit Commencement Date" means the date as of which distribution of a Plan Year Balance begins or is paid, if payable as a lump sum, as determined under Section 6.01.
+(i) "Benefit Commencement Date" means the date as of which distribution of an Account begins or is paid, if payable as a lump sum, as determined under Section 6.01.

 (1) there shall be consummated (A) any consolidation or merger of the Company in which the Company is not the continuing or surviving corporation or pursuant to which shares of the Company’s common stock would be converted in whole or in part into cash or other securities or property, other than a merger of the Company in which the holders of the Company’s common stock immediately before the merger have substantially the same proportionate ownership of common stock of the surviving corporation immediately after the merger, or (B) any sale, lease, exchange, or transfer (in one transaction or a series of related transactions) of all or substantially all of the assets of the Company, or